Games-of-Threads/DBEX1-Emmely/README.md

 In short what the program does:
 - It keeps a in-memory Dictionary of all the keys (and some values) in the Key-Value store.
 - For every read the in-memory Dictionary is updated with the value.
 Making reads of common values fast.
 - The in memory also holds all the keys.
+If a none existing key is asked for there is no need to read from disk making this operation fast.
 - When a key-value pair is to be persisted or updated.
 It saves the key to the in-memory Dictionary.
 The in-memory Dictionary is also saved as a binary-file for back up in this operation.
 - The value to be persisted is saved in one out of 10 Dictionaries as a key-value pair.
 This Dictionary is always saved to disk as a binary.
 A hash value of the key determines suffix of the file to load or save to.